icefox0801/font-glyph-loader/README.md

 `npm i font-glyph-loader -D`

 ## Usage
 1. Write glyphs to generate font subset in `MyFont.glyph`.
-The font file should be also named `MyFont.ttf` in the same directory.
+The raw font file should be also named `MyFont.ttf` in the same directory.
 ```
 hello, world!
 ```